Good Career Choices for Americans with Disabilities

 Securing a job in a down job market is difficult.
 For Americans with disabilities it can be even more so.
-There are certain industries; however, that lend themselves to careers for those with disabilities.

 The Americans with Disability Act (ADA) levels the playing field for people with any kind of disability.
 And when it comes to employment, everyone should have the same opportunity available to them if they have the skills to carry out a job function successfully.
 So, what kind of jobs can a person with a disability look to acquire?
 Here are some good career choices to consider.

 1. Government or Government-subsidized JobsThe Federal government recognizes that individuals with disabilities have a right to full and fair considerations for any job for which they apply.
 Since the 80s, total disabled Federal employment has remained constant at 7 percent.
 And most U.S. Government agencies have a special recruiter for disabled people.
 For information about job availability in a particular agency, you can find a recruiter through the U.S Government’s Selective Placement Program Directory.

 If you are an American receiving Social Security, you may also be eligible to apply for Ticket to Work, a government funded program that provides jobs for people with disabilities either within the government or in the private sector.
 For job seekers who are blind or severely disabled, Ability One is another community based non-profit that provides jobs and services.

 2. Call Center Staffing For many employees who operate call centers, they are continually looking for high-quality staffing.
 Whether working in-house or virtually at home, all you need is a computer and telephone.
 Most online job boards have a variety of customer service job opportunities available.